ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.09.07.md

 The only complexity mentioned with this is we would need to tell Jenkins which branch to compare against master and that master would need pulling to ensure it is up to date.

 Action taken:
 [Jack Allen](www.github.com/JackEAllen) will create an issue to explore the viability of automating through GitHub and label as tech depth.
-We will leave checkstyles as they are for now, but be stricter with merging in pull requests and be more concise with updates in stand-up - no harm in saying "can I catch you afterwards" to resolve checkstyle increases.
+We will leave checkstyle as it is for now, but be stricter with merging in pull requests and be more concise with updates in stand-up - no harm in saying "can I catch you afterwards" to resolve checkstyle increases.

 ### Currently, It is Hard to Find New Developer Issues